 The federally mandated MCS-90 endorsement ensures minimum compensation for accident victims even when the specific activity causing the accident might otherwise be excluded from coverage.
 This endorsement can provide crucial protection when insurance companies attempt to deny coverage based on policy exclusions.

-Resources for Tractor-Trailer Accident Victims in Allentown
+What Resources are Available for Tractor-Trailer Accident Victims in Allentown, PA?

 Recovering from a tractor-trailer accident often requires specialized care and support.
 Lehigh Valley Hospital-Cedar Crest’s Level I Trauma Center and St. Luke’s University Hospital-Bethlehem Trauma Center provide advanced care for serious injuries.
 For ongoing support, organizations like the Brain Injury Association of Pennsylvania, the Spinal Cord Injury Association of Pennsylvania, and the Pennsylvania Assistive Technology Foundation offer resources for those with catastrophic injuries.